Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Crystalline Bracer.png" Align=right width=8% height=8%>

 - 2500 Gold
-- Wonderous Item
+- Wondrous Item
 - Attunement

 **Piercing Crystals**: While wearing these Bracers your unarmed attacks have +1 to hit and damage rolls.

-**Healing Crystals**: Once a turn whenver you hit a target with a weapon attack, you can choose to heal equal to half the damage dealt.
+**Healing Crystals**: Once a turn when you hit a target with a weapon attack, you can choose to heal equal to half the damage dealt.

 ---